-All projects funded under this topic should work together as a cluster (under the umbrella of the Mission) and coordinate their activities and align their outputs as much as possible to maximise their impact.
+All projects funded under this topic should work together as a cluster (under the umbrella of the Mission), coordinate their activities and align their outputs as much as possible to maximise their impact.

-Proposals are encouraged to (dedicate resources to) 1) link their monitoring to the framework developed by the project stemming from HORIZON-MISS-2024-CLIMA-01-03; 2) to rely on the (updated) CLIMAAX framework for their climate risk assessments.
+Proposals are encouraged to (dedicate resources to) 1) link their monitoring to the framework developed by the project UNDERPIN; 2) to rely on the (updated) CLIMAAX framework for their climate risk assessments.

-Applicants should acknowledge these requests and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.
+Applicants should acknowledge these elements and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.

 HORIZON-MISS-2027-01-CLIMA-02: Researching and applying the potential of Artificial Intelligence to foster climate resilience at the regional and local levels